San Joaquin, California, US

 channel, banks of amazingly sculpted granite and big powerful drops.
 It is also runnable most

 years for a few months, typically August, September, October and November, with big flows ranging

 up to 5,000 cfs.
 This section of the San Joaquin is usually hidden beneath Millerton reservoir,

 but each summer the level of the lake gets lower as outflows exceed inflows.
 By the end of summer

 up to 3 miles of river can be revealed.
 Flows are provided into the river from an underground

-The San Joaquin River Gorge Recreation Area (SJRGRA; formerly called Squaw Leap Rec Area) provides access to the start of the run.
-BLM Map of area
+The San Joaquin River Gorge Recreation Area (SJRGRA) provides access to the start of the run.

 From Fresno, take highway 168 through Prather.
 Continue east for 2 or 3 miles, then turn left off of highway 168 onto Auberry Road heading north to the town of Auberry.
 Go through Auberry till the road splits by the school.
 Veer left onto Powerhouse Rd.
 After just 2 or 3 more miles turn left onto Smalley Rd and follow it to the SJRGRA.